apache/gravitino/docs/lakehouse-iceberg-catalog.md

   - `hour`

 :::info
-For `bucket` and `truncate`, the first argument must be integer literal, the second argument must be field reference.
+For `bucket` and `truncate`, the first argument must be integer literal, and the second argument must be field reference.
 :::

 ### Table distributions